elliexcoding/elliexcoding/README.md

-Learning is a lifejourney.  🧐
+Learning is a lifelong journey.  🧐

                        .-.
                       / /